 ...the reputation capital is somewhat different from hard-cash in that sharing credit with someone in your team actually increases your overall reputation.When you join any organization, you immediately have two bosses: the ethereal entity embodied by the management chain and your flesh-and-bone supervisor.
 Anyone who lands tasks on your desk and helps your boss assess your performance is your supervisor.
 Before you finish the snide rhetorical question about CEO’s, I’ll quip that CEOs have nor bosses nor the time to read blogs.

 The supervisory chain is an alternative market where reputation is the currency.
 Complete an assignment on time and you earn some reputation; miss a deadline and you give back some of that reputation.

-Senior employees responsible for the junior employees executing work under their supervision, have the opportunity to capitalize on that credit, holding some of it for them.
+Senior employees responsible for the junior employees executing work under their supervision mechanically capitalize on that credit, holding some of it for them.
 No mischief, it just comes their way because, ultimately, they are responsible for the outcome of that work.
 So does reputation debit, a poor euphemism for blame.

 Just like in a regular capital-based market, one can earn capital faster than others, by exploiting the labor of those who are willing to trade it for compensation below the actual value of their work.
 It should follow that a smart employee can accumulate reputation capital faster than his peers by taking credit for someone else’s work or capitalizing on a share of the reputation from individuals in the team.
-However unethical and questionable, these are means to the end of building up reputation.
+However unethical and questionable, and I do not endorse it, these are means to the end of building up reputation.